 - Relevant to the question; and

-- Optimized to convert visitors into leads, or via which you can target visitors via retargeted advertising (though note the latter is becoming more challenging to do with browsers blocking third-party cookies).
+- Optimized to convert visitors into leads, or that allows you to subsequently target visitors via retargeted advertising (though note that may become more challenging to do with browsers blocking third-party cookies).

 3. Don’t (Solely) Link Back to Your Site In Every Answer

-If every single answer you provide always links back to the same website, and only that website, it can lead to account issues.
+As mentioned, if every answer you provide always links back to the same website, and only that website, it can lead to account issues.

-But there’s no need to try to force a backlink to your website into your answer when it doesn’t really fit.
+But there’s no need to try to force a backlink into your answer when it doesn’t really fit.

-- You’ll still attract traffic from people seeing say a domain name in your credential and looking you up, or clicking through from your profile.
+- You’ll still attract traffic from people who have seen say a domain name in your credential and found your website, or who've clicked through from your profile.

-- You’ll attract followers, increasing the visibility of your content—more on followers and building your audience soon.
+- You’ll attract followers on Quora, growing your audience on the platform and increasing the visibility of your answers—more on followers and building your audience soon.

-- In general, the more content you publish on Quora, the more visibility your content tends to attract.
+- In general, the more content you publish on Quora, the more visibility your other content on the platform tends to attract.

-This actually frees you up to just start answering questions, regardless of whether or not there’s an opportunity to link to say an existing post back on your website.
+In understanding this, it frees you up to just start answering questions, regardless of whether or not there’s a linking opportunity.

-If you see a particular answer taking off and attracting a high number of views, you can always return and add a link later, even creating a suitable post back on your blog to link back to.
+And if you see a particular answer taking off and attracting a high number of views, you can always return and try squeezing a link in later, even creating a suitable post back on your blog that you can link back to.

 - Link to relevant content you’ve created elsewhere, such as an article on Medium or LinkedIn.